awsdocs/amazon-sagemaker-developer-guide/doc_source/clarify-processing-job-configure-parameters.md

 )
 ```

 For an example notebook with instructions for running a SageMaker Clarify processing job using AWS SDK for Python, see [Fairness and Explainability with SageMaker Clarify using AWS SDK for Python](http://github.com/aws/amazon-sagemaker-examples/blob/main/sagemaker-clarify/fairness_and_explainability/fairness_and_explainability_boto3.ipynb)\.
+Any S3 bucket used in the notebook must be in the same AWS Region as the notebook instance that accesses the it\.

 ## Configure a Clarify processing job using the SageMaker Python SDK<a name="clarify-processing-job-configure-parameters-SM-SDK"></a>